ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 ## Add more wallets

-We have built-in wallets with `group` as `Popular`.
-For other wallets, you need to configure `assets` to import related resources.
+In order to reduce the size of the package, you need to configure `wallets` to import wallets.
 You can export related resources from `@ant-design/web3-wagmi`.
 If you don't have the resources you need, you can submit [Github issue](https://github.com/ant-design/ant-design-web3/issues) to tell us.
 You can also configure it yourself or submit a PR to support it.

 <code src="./demos/more-wallets.tsx"></code>